CG-82/summer-chores/README.md

    - `trimHedges`
    - `collectWood`
    - `waterGarden`
-   Each function takes a person's name and a callback.
+   Each function takes a person's name and a callback, or promise depending on the version.
 Then they, using `setTimeout`, randomly determine if the person is too tired to continue.

 2. **Chaining with Callbacks**:
-   The `doAllChores` function starts the chain by calling `mowYard`, which then calls the next chore in its callback.
+   The `doAllChores` function starts the chain by calling `mowYard`, which then calls the next chore in its callback or promise.
 If the person becomes too tired at any step the chain stops.

+   **Chaining with Promises**:
+   The `doAllChores` function starts by calling `mowYard`.
+If the promise is resolved, the next chore function is called.
+If the person becomes to tired the promise is rejected and the chain stops.

 3. **Completion Message**:
    If all chores are completed the following message is logged: